poonampawar13/House_Price_Project/README.md

 6. Modeling:
    * Perform a train-test split on the data.
-   * Train models such as Ridge and Lasso Regression using GridSearchCV for hyperparameter tuning.
+   * Train models such as Ridge Regression using GridSearchCV for hyperparameter tuning.

 7.Evaluation:
    * Evaluate the models using performance metrics such as: